top of page

 Santa Fe, NM

-Choreographer Rosemary Carroll will be activating the outdoor space with a performance installation.
-Before living in New Mexico, Rosemary created dance and film installations in Brooklyn and New York.
-Her work blends the rhythms of oration with the rhythms of the body and has been published in Contact Quarterly, the Poetry Project at St Mark's in the Bowery and Ignota Books and shown at Grace Exhibition Space, Franklin Furnace, and Movement Research.
-Along with choreography, Rosemary has been a heavy equipment operator at the South Pole, Antarctica, and a journalist in Bishkek, Kyrgyzstan.
-She will be choreographing installations throughout the summer by the pool area and the courtyard which will include guest appearances by author Bett Williams (The Wild Kindness and Girl Walking Backwards).
+Choreographer Rosemary Carroll, from Santa Fe, NM, is activating the outdoor space at Wo/Manhouse 2022 with her performance installation.
+She is choreographing installations by the pool and in the courtyard, which includes guest appearances by author Bett Williams (The Wild Kindness and Girl Walking Backwards).
+Before living in New Mexico, Rosemary created dance and film installations in Brooklyn and New York City.
+Her work blends the rhythms of oration with the rhythms of the body and has been published in Contact Quarterly, the Poetry Project at St. Mark's in the Bowery, and Ignota Books - and shown at Grace Exhibition Space, Franklin Furnace, and Movement Research.

 Vladimir Victor Dantes